-With the single scattering, our model can already represent some thin materials.
-However, it still leads to apparent energy loss for materials with a large thickness relative to their mean free path.
-Hence, we introduce the multiple scattering.

-\paragraph{Multiple scattering} Regarding the multiple scattering, we exploit the position-free Monte Carlo~\cite{Guo:2018:Layered} as our solution.
-Although mapping the multiple scattering to a single scattering of modified parameters~\cite{Wang:2022:sponge} can further reduce the noise, we leave it for the future work.

-\paragraph{Delta transmission} For a thin medium, the light can pass through the medium without any scattering.
-Some materials have this effect (e.g., paper), while others do not (sand, wood, stone, etc.).
-This delta function can be computed by the product of transmissions through the medium in the direction $\omega_i$, similar to the SpongeCake model.
+\paragraph{\textbf{Delta transmission.} } For a thin medium, light can pass through without any scattering, such as paper and cloth.
+This delta function can be determined by analyzing the transmission of light through the medium in the direction of $\omega_i$, similar to the SpongeCake model.

+\paragraph{\textbf{Air-liquid interface. }} When a material is fully saturated ($S=1$), a thin film of liquid forms on the surface.
+Our model captures the effects of light reflection and refraction at the interface by layering a dielectric BSDF on top of the medium.

-\paragraph{Importance sampling} Importance sampling is a necessary component for a BSDF.
-For this, we use a simple solution, by sampling the phase function to generate the outgoing direction, similar to the SpongeCake model.
+\paragraph{\textbf{Importance sampling.}} Importance sampling is a necessary component for a BSDF.
+For this, we use a simple solution, by sampling the phase function with cumulative distribution function to get the outgoing direction.